hpc/charliecloud/doc/ch-image.rst

 Charliecloud runs Git garbage collection at two different times.
 First, a lighter-weight garbage pass runs automatically when the number of loose files (objects) grows beyond a limit.
-This limit is in flux as we learn more about build cache performance, but it's quite a bit higher than the Git default.
+This limit is in flux as we learn more about build cache performance, but it’s quite a bit higher than the Git default.
 This garbage runs in the background and can continue after the build completes; you may see Git processes using a lot of CPU.

-An important limitation of the automatic garbage is that large packfiles (again, this is in flux, but it's several GiB) will not be re-packed, limiting the scope of similar file detection.
+An important limitation of the automatic garbage is that large packfiles (again, this is in flux, but it’s several GiB) will not be re-packed, limiting the scope of similar file detection.
 To address this, a heavier garbage collection can be run manually with :code:`ch-image build-cache --gc`.
 This will re-pack (and re-write) the entire build cache, de-duplicating all similar